leinson/where-we-dine/README.md

 - Refresh the page if you get "Internal server error" when you open the link
 - If fly.io for some other reason does not work, you can test the application locally on your computer.
 Instructions are at the bottom of the README.
+### Features

+- Eliminate vulnerabilities (csrf)
+- A user can search for a restaurant based on cuisine
+- A user can organize the list of restaurants based on the review scores

 ### Välipalautus 3 :